GruppeX/Hockey-Project-GX-Frontend/README.md

   before the assignment of players
 - The user can see the exact placement of the designated player on the hockey field

+## Before you get started

-## Before you get started, make sure you meet the following requirements:
+Before you get started, make sure you meet the following requirements:

 - You have installed the latest version of [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment) on your computer, for example [IntelliJ IDEA](https://www.jetbrains.com/idea/)